lightbend/config/README.md

 Since this library is a Java library it doesn't come with that out of the box, of course.

+It is understood that sometimes defaults in code make sense.
+For example, if your configuration lets users invent new sections, you may not have all paths up front and may be unable to set up defaults in `reference.conf` for dynamic paths.
+The design intent of `Config` isn't to *prohibit* inline defaults, but simply to recognize that it seems to be the 10% case (rather than the 90% case).
+Even in cases where dynamic defaults are needed, you may find that using `withFallback()` to build a complete nothing-missing `Config` in one central place in your code keeps things tidy.

 Whatever you do, please remember not to cut-and-paste default values into multiple places in your code.
 You have been warned!